Showing posts with label Anime. Show all posts

 Abilities and Weakness

 This is the heart and soul of OVA.
 Abilities (sometimes called Attributes, sort of confusing) combine the various numbers you would normally see in other games.
-In Unisystem this would be combining Attributes, Skills and Qualities.
+In Unisystem, this would be combining Attributes, Skills, and Qualities.
 So things like "Magic", "Weapon" and "Cute" would replace all the other numbers that could be combined to create these; ie Dex + Armed Mayhem for Weapon.
 This makes for a very focused sort of character, which is exactly what you would expect in an Anime.
 You can add all sorts of other Abilities as needed.
 So our Dark Swordmaster can add Hobby (Origami) as a hobby, which would be appropriate.

 Abilities are ranked from 1 to 5, with 5 being the best of the best.
 Weaknesses are ranked -1 to -3.
 Characters should start around 1 or 2 with no abilities at 5.
-Character creation is matter of agreeing on how many points is the power cap.
-You can choose 0, so Abilities have to equal Weaknesses, a top point say 20 or so points of Abilities where 5 can be free and 15 are bought with Weakness points.
+Character creation is a matter of agreeing on how many points is the power cap.
+You can choose 0, so Abilities have to equal Weaknesses, a top point, say 20 or so points of Abilities where 5 can be free and 15 are bought with Weakness points.
 All really easy to be honest.

 There are number of sample characters covering a variety of anime tropes.
 Some have a lot of Attributes and thus a lot of Weaknesses, others have much fewer.